globus/globus-compute/docs/endpoints/endpoints.rst

 of which endpoints have which configuration.

 As of May, 2024, Compute Endpoints may now be run as "multi‑user" endpoints.
-Please ignore the name (see the note, below) and instead think of it as "template‑able".
-A multi‑user endpoint specifies a configuration *template* that will be filled in by SDK‑supplied user‑variables.
+Please ignore the name (:ref:`see the note, below <pardon-the-mess>`) and instead think of it as "template‑able".
+This type of 'multi'‑user endpoint specifies a configuration *template* that will be filled in by SDK‑supplied user‑variables.
 This configuration is then applied to sub‑processes of the multi‑user endpoint.
-For ease and clarity, we call the parent process the Multi‑User Endpoint and abbreviate it as MEP, and the child‑processes *of* the MEP the User Endpoints, or UEPs.
+To disambiguate, we call the parent process the Multi‑User Endpoint and abbreviate it as MEP, and the child‑processes *of* the MEP the User Endpoints, or UEPs.

-The UEP is exactly the same process and logic as discussed above with the CEA.
+The UEP is exactly the same process and logic as discussed in previous sections.
 The only difference is that the UEP always has a parent MEP process.
 Conversely, MEPs *do not run tasks*.
 They have exactly one job: start UEPs based on the passed configuration.

 .. _create-templatable-endpoint: